devlemire/Learn-React-CRUD/README.md

 1 - Using node create a basic backend.
 Make sure to install express, body-parser, massive and cors at the bare minimum `npm install --save express body-parser massive cors`

-2 - Your server.js file should look similar to this after Setup
+2 - Your server.js file should look similar to this after you're done setting up
 ~~~~
 var express = require('express');
 var bodyParser = require('body-parser');